I Was a Teenage Serial Killer: Plot

 The film opens with footage of a woman, Mary (Kristin Calabrese), caressing a blood-soaked corpse (Phil Calabrese) in a junkyard while a radio announcer (Chris Stoehr) talks about a man being a victim of homicide.
 Voice over reveals that Mary shot the man after he came on to her.
-The woman than drives to meet with her brother (Bob Hendershot) who begins heavily drinking and lecturing her on her dating habits, suggesting that she find a man to have children with.
+The woman then drives to meet with her brother (Bob Hendershot) who begins heavily drinking and lecturing her on her dating habits, suggesting that she find a man to have children with.
 Suddenly, he starts violently coughing, and dies.
 It's then revealed that Mary has laced his drink with mouse poison.
 After leaving, Mary meets a man (Zach Kadish) who quickly takes her home to have sex.
 However, he attempts to remove his condom mid-coitus, causing her to fly into a rage and strangle him to death.

 In an alleyway, Mary sees a man (Alan Pierson) with his partner (Kathie Smith) spray-paint a heart on the wall.
 After the man begins catcalling Mary, she pushes him into the road and he is run over.
 While walking away from the scene, Mary hears a man screaming.
 Following the screams, Mary finds a fellow serial killer, Henry (Gorey), murdering a man (Steven Nereo), and assists him.
 Henry explains that he only kills straight men as a way of getting back at a patriarchal society.
 Together, he and Mary go on a killing spree together.
 However, after Henry brings home a woman (Dianne McGeachy) to kill, Mary instead kills him and releases the girl.

 Mary meets a homeless man (Scott Garver).
 She confesses to him that she's killed 19 men, and opens up about her father sexually abusing her as a child.
 When the man suggests that the abuse may have been her fault due to her physical attractiveness, she holds a broken bottle to his throat and rants about the men in her life who have never taken her story seriously.
 In the end, she decides not to kill him, deciding that she can express more power by telling her story regardless of how ignorant men may attempt to invalidate her or keep her quiet.